StydeNet/html/docs/menu-generator.md

 As no title is set, it will search for the `menu.home` language key

-If neither the title option or the menu key is found, the component will generate a title based on the menu key. i.e.: 'home' will generate 'Home', 'contact-us' will generate 'Contact us'.
+If neither the title option or the menu key is found, the component will generate a title based on the menu key. i.e.: 'home' will generate 'Home', 'contact-us' will generate 'Contact us', etc.

 ##id

-The menu's item key will be used as the menu's item id by default.
-In case you need to override this behaviour, you can pass it as the 'id' option.
+The menu's item key will be used as the menu's item HTML id attribute by default.
+In case you need to override this behaviour, you can pass an 'id' option.

 ##submenu

-You can specify a submenu key and pass it another array of menu items, like this:
+You can specify a sub-menu key and pass another array of menu items, like this:

 ```
 [